mathesar-foundation/mathesar-wiki/projects/installation-improvements-0_1_4.md

 - Update the Docker Installation section to not require Postgres server as a pre-requisite
 - Remove Guided script installation
     - plus appendices
-- Remove Docker compose installation
+- Deprecate Docker compose installation
     - plus "customizing docker compose" page
-- Remove Install from scratch
+- Deprecate Install from scratch.
+Add a note to redirect the user to use debian package (which is similar without information on compiling or setting up a reverse proxy, database, etc)
 - Remove Administration section (uninstall & upgrade Mathesar)
+- Add instructions for installing on Debian

 ### Discussion work
 - Figure out where to host the Debian package on a server until we can get into the Debian official package repo.
 Possible options
-  - [LaunchpadPPA](https://launchpad.net/ubuntu/+ppas) - Even though targeted at Ubuntu installations, it can be used for Debian too.
-Needs to be thoroughly tested though
+  - [LaunchpadPPA](https://launchpad.net/ubuntu/+ppas) - Familiar to most linux uses.
+Dependencies are prioritized to use the same launchpad PPA and ubuntu repository, so there could be compatibility issues with Debian.
+We would need to test it on multiple distro
+  - [Open Build Service](https://openbuildservice.org/) - Supports building for multiple distro (we don't need this because we are using docker to build our packages).
   - [Gitlab's repository](https://docs.gitlab.com/ee/user/packages/debian_repository/)
 - Figure out as a team how we want to manage our DockerHub repo and tags - Some users want to use our features as soon as they are pushed into develop branch.
 Maybe we could set up a nightly build for such users
 - Reassess Docker version requirements once we do a single Docker image

 ### Research Work
 - Come up with a list of PaaS to support and get approval from the team

 ## Timeline